KaiWenF/Language-Byte/README.md

 ## Recent Improvements

+- Added Word of the Day feature with persistent storage
+- Implemented daily notification system with customizable scheduling
+- Created DailyDashboardView to track learning progress
-- Added support for persistent language and voice selection
+- Added notification settings with time picker and toggle controls
-- Implemented dynamic voice selection based on target language
-- Enhanced UI with better spacing and organization
+- Enhanced UI with better feedback for notification status
-- Added new navigation buttons for quick access to features
-- Improved language selection interface
+- Improved overall app structure and navigation flow
-- Fixed issues with state persistence and UI updates
+- Streamlined app startup by replacing ContentView with MainView

 ## Future Development

 Planned enhancements:
-- Additional language support
-- More vocabulary categories
+- Gamification features with points and streaks for daily learning
+- Enhanced statistics tracking with progress visualization
+- Multiple Words of the Day with difficulty levels
-- Spaced repetition learning algorithm
+- AI-powered adaptive learning based on user performance
-- User-created custom word lists
+- Interactive learning modes beyond simple word display
+- Advanced notification options (weekly reviews, quizzes)
+- Extension to iPad and iPhone platforms
+- Offline voice support for environments without internet
-- Cloud sync for user data
+- Accessibility enhancements for diverse user needs
+- Multi-user support for family or classroom settings

 ## Contributing